nobodyinperson/water-taste/README.md

 The `plots` directory will then be filled with `.png` plot files.
 If the data or the plot scripts change, simply run `make` again.

+## Dependencies

+The dependencies to create the plots (e.g. programming languages needed) are specified in the `.travis.yml` file.

 # Data

 The data is stored under the `data` folder in a `.csv`-file.
 All units are in